Aon Hewitt

 Hewitt Associates was founded in 1940 and ceased to exist as an independent entity at the completion of its purchase by Aon in October 2010.
-Hewitt's operations were merged at that time with some elements of Aon's consulting arm to become a new subsidiary of the Aon Group called Aon Hewitt.
+Hewitt's operations were then merged with some elements of Aon's consulting arm to become a new subsidiary of the Aon Group called Aon Hewitt.
 In 2017, the benefits outsourcing department of Aon Hewitt was acquired by Blackstone and rebranded as Alight Solutions.

 History

-Hewitt Associates was founded in 1940 and became an American provider of human capital and management consulting services.
+Hewitt Associates was founded in 1940 as "Edwin Shields Hewitt and Associates" and became an American provider of human capital and management consulting services.
 It operated 500 offices in 120 countries providing consulting, outsourcing, and insurance brokerage services.

-Hewitt ceased to exist as an independent entity at the completion of its purchase by the Aon Corporation in October 2010.
+Hewitt ceased to exist as an independent entity at the completion of its purchase by Aon in October 2010.
 Hewitt's operations were merged at that time with some elements of Aon's consulting arm to become a new subsidiary of the Aon Group called Aon Hewitt.
-In summary: